CarbonCollins/openraildata-common-nodejs/.gitlab/merge_request_templates/New Feature.md

-*Should be used if a new feature which was raised from a feature request*
+*Should be used if this is a new feature which was not requested*

 ### Description: